40 Of The Best Breakfast Cafes On The Gold Coast In 2025

 Image Credit: Paddock Bakery | Brooke Darling Photography

 Choose from sitting in the cottage, garden, rooftop, loft or barn (yes, it's massive) and then take your time choosing from the expansive all-day menu.
-Here’s your permission to leave with a box of take-home sweet treats
+If you felt you needed permission to leave with a box of take-home sweet treats, consider this your pass.

 Magnolia Lane